-2.2.
+2.3.
 Risk from lack of diversification

-This is the risk that failure of a particular investment, or the general poor performance of a given investment type, could materially adversely affect the Scheme's assets.
-The Trustee believes that the Scheme's assets are adequately diversified between different asset classes and within each asset class.
-This was key consideration when determining the Scheme's investment arrangements.
+This is the risk that failure of a particular investment, or the general poor performance of a given investment type, could materially adversely affect the Trustee's ability to meet its investment objectives.
+The Trustee believes that the need for the Scheme's assets to be adequately diversified between different asset classes and within each asset class has been met by the strategy outlined in Section 3 and by the guidelines agreed with the investment managers.